Anshulreddy/Time-series-analysis/README.md

 # Time-series-analysis
-Developed this project for time series analysis of stock.csv data
+Developed this project for time series analysis of stock_data.csv data